Mordziarz/RSCUcaller/README.md

     sequence_path: This column specifies the path to the FASTA file.
     sample_name: This column defines the FASTA name, which will be displayed on visualizations and should start with a number followed by an underscore (e.g., 1_Riccia_fluitans).

-However, if you downloaded multiple species from NCBI within a single FASTA file, you can utilize the samples_table with the ID and GENBANK_ACCESSION columns.
-In this case, you must also provide the path to the FASTA file using the path argument.

-Regardless of the method, the name of the prepared FASTA file needs to be specified.
-This file will be saved in your working directory (using the argument file_out="name_of_your_output.fasta").

 ```{r}
 path1 <- "/path/to/your/fasta"
 samples_table <- data.frame(sequence_path = path1,